 - Have better visualization: it doesn’t mix personal emails with team emails, so only you decide what you share with the others.

 You can find on the internet some options of software, Gmail extension, and app that will provide the best email folder system available for you.
 But let us present ourselves!

 How to organize work email folders with Drag

 Drag App is a Gmail extension for shared inboxes.
 A shared inbox is the perfect email management solution for your company.
 Mainly because it makes everything possible when it comes to track, organize, record and truly manage your inbox.
 A great option for small and medium businesses, Drag allows you to have a kanban board, just like Trello, in your own Gmail inbox.

 Everything works seamlessly together so you can have a clear understanding of the process.
 CRM, Helpdesk, shared inbox, folder system, and email management: everything straight from your Gmail inbox!

 Do you have any tips or know any other app to create the best email folder system for business?
-Please share with us!
+Please share it with us!